gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 **❗ WARNING:**
 - DO NOT DISCONNECT POWER when the switch profile operation is going on.
 Doing this would brick your camera.
 - DO NOT share `initramfs.log` when you are switching to OpenIPC with the `setup_openipc_env.sh` script, this log file contains your Wi-Fi name and password.
-- Switching to other profiles from OpenIPC is not supported yet.
-If you have switched to OpenIPC, you need to use SSH or serial connection to switch manually.
 - Switching to wzmini profile is not supported yet (it is actually supported but the firmware is still in early development stage).

 -----